Semuca/CITS3005-Ontology-Web-App/README.md

 After we restart the application, we can also see SWRL has inferred that this tool is required for the procedure as well.

 <img src="docs/13.png" height="400">

+Instances can also be added by pressing the 'Add instance' button on the navigation header.
+This will open a model which will allow you to create a new instance unconnected to anything else in the knowledge graph.

 ### Modifying the ontology
 To add new rules to the ontology, add the rule in Conjuctive Normal Form to the swrl.txt file on a single line.
 The rule will be applied to the reasoner on the next start of the Flask application.